 It bundles a 100M Ethernet port, and you will get theoretical speeds up to 10 Mbps.
 Do note that the speed over the ethernet cable depends a lot on the location of your extender.
 If the extender is placed at a weak location, the ethernet cable won’t be able to plug speed into your connected devices regardless of its specification.
 Hence the mantra is to place the extender in a sweet spot between your router and the dead spot.

-Other than that, this router has collected over nine thousand user reviews on Amazon and has an average of 3.9-stars out of 5.
-As per Fakespot's estimates, over 90% of the reviews are trustworthy.
+Other than that, this router has collected over nine thousand user reviews on Amazon.
+As per Fakespot’s estimates, over 90% of the reviews are trustworthy.

 If speed is not a priority in your house and you want to eliminate dead spots, this is the one for you.
 On top of that, you also get a LAN port for wired connectivity.
 It costs less than $20 and has seen a fair amount of user reviews on Amazon.